Azure-Samples/active-directory-java-graphapi-web/README.md

 7. To see the opened project:
  a.
 Click Window/Show View/Project Explorer.
 This would show the project explorer which would show the whole project hierarchy on
      the left of your screen.

- b.
+ b. update the web.xml file - under WebContent -> WEB-INF, locate web.xml file and open it.
+    Update 3 <init-param> values in the web.xml:
+      i.
+Replace the current <param-value> under <param-name>TenantContextId</param-name> with your tenant domain name (e.g.          MyTestConpany.OnMicrosoft.com).
+Also replace the <param-value> under <param-name>TenantDomainName</param-name> with your tenant domain name. ii.
+Replace the <param-value> under <param-name>AppPrincipalId</param-name> with the client ID value that was configured from the Azure Management Portal. iii.
+Replace the <param-value> under <param-name>SymmetricKey</param-name> with the Key value that was configured from the Azure Managment Portal.
+    Save the web.xml file.
+ c.
 Now right click on the project name, and select ‘Run As/Run on Server’.
- c.
+ d.
 This would prompt you to specify a server
     i.
 Select Apache Tomcat V7.0
     ii.
 Select the root directory of the tomcat server.
     iii.
 Select “Always use this server”.